 16. Prefer WiFi over Mobile Data and LTE

 When working on the internet on your iPhone, use WiFi access instead of using cellular data or LTE.
 Even if WiFi is not available to you, use 3G speed instead of 4G or LTE.

 This increase iPhone battery life to a great extent.
 It is also advised to turn off your Cellular Data when not in use.
 This saves your iPhone battery a lot.
 Go to settings> Mobile Data> Mobile Data Options> Voice & Data.

 Select requires Mobile Data option you want as per your requirements.

 17. Turn off automatically upload photos to iCloud

 Uploading photos to iCloud automatically decrease battery life as it keeps on processing even if you are not using your iPhone.

-Although iCloud is a convenient way to keep storage of all your important stuff in the cloud storage and you can restore it anytime.
-But, along with this when we specifically look for the battery savings, Yes! disable it.
+Although iCloud is a convenient way to keep all your important stuff in the cloud storage, you can restore it anytime.
+But, along with this, when we specifically look for the battery savings, Yes!
+Could you disable it?

-You can use this option at the time when you are at home having a WiFi connection and charger along with you.
-So, in case if you lost some of your important images, clips, contacts, Notes, you can restore them anytime.
+You can use this option when you are at home, having a WiFi connection and charger along with you.
+So, in case you lost some of your essential images, clips, contacts, Notes, you can restore them anytime.

 18. Turn off Night Shift to improve iPhone battery health